Eligibility to tender

 While the ABCC generally seeks voluntary rectification by contractors of breaches in the first instance, the Codes provide that the ABC Commissioner may refer breaches to the Minister for Employment with recommendations, if any, that a sanction should be imposed.
 The Minister in turn can choose to impose an exclusion sanction, or a formal warning.

 An exclusion sanction means a period during which a code covered entity is not permitted to tender for, or be awarded, Commonwealth funded building work.
-Details of current exclusion sanctions are published on our Notification of sanction page.
+Details of current exclusion sanctions are published on our Current sanctions page.

 Compliance with Section 11 of the Code